National Save The Sea Turtle Foundation Awards

 Option 1: Education

-• Assist in organizing supplies and activities for programs
+• Organize supplies and materials for learning programs

-• Assist in daily operations of Carpenter House MEEC facility
+• Assist in daily operations of the MEEC, including opening and closing procedures

 • Other duties as assigned